zhekai-jiang/zhekai-jiang.github.io/about.md

 **Department of Electrical and Computer Engineering, McGill University**, Montréal, Canada
 Oct 2021
-* **[Fall 2021 -- ECSE 321 Introduction to Software Engineering](https://www.mcgill.ca/study/2021-2022/courses/ecse-321)**: Graded design questions on user and system requirements elicitation, use case and activity modelling, domain modelling, database design, and object-relational mapping, in a midterm exam.
+* **[Fall 2021 -- ECSE 321 Introduction to Software Engineering](https://www.mcgill.ca/study/2021-2022/courses/ecse-321)**: Graded design questions on user and system requirements specification, use case and activity modelling, domain modelling, database design, and object-relational mapping, in a midterm exam.
 Resulted in zero complaints or regrading requests.
 * **Note**: My job title is "*Graduate* Student Assistant" because this is typically done my graduate students, but I am an undergraduate student for sure!

 ## Skills